Montgomery County weighs guaranteed income pilot, which would give recurring cash payments to 300 families

-“We spend a lot of money giving out money … so this will be an interesting experiment,” Elrich said.
+“We spend a lot of money giving out money … so this will be an interesting experiment,” Elrich said in an interview Monday.

 If adopted, Montgomery would be the first county in Maryland to formally test the viability of “guaranteed income” — an increasingly popular social welfare system that advocates say is more effective than other measures in helping recipients gain full-time employment and move off other government aid programs.
-Critics of such programs often say that these measures make it less likely for recipients to find jobs, though recent research suggests otherwise — a guaranteed income pilot in Stockton, Calif., helped recipients secure full-time jobs at twice the rate of people in a control group, according to an independent study.
+Critics of such programs often say that they make it less likely for recipients to find jobs, though recent research suggests otherwise — a guaranteed income pilot in Stockton, Calif., helped recipients secure full-time jobs at twice the rate of people in a control group, according to an independent study.

+“We treat poverty in this country as a character flaw.
+We treat hardship as a character flaw.
+It is none of that,” Richard Crowel, head of Montgomery’s department of health and human services said in a news conference Tuesday.
+“It is about the lack of resources to make change in your life.”

-Similar pilot programs are being conducted in at least 20 cities across the United States, researchers say.
-The Chicago City Council votes this week on a $31 million guaranteed income initiative proposed by Mayor Lori Lightfoot (D) as part of her 2022 budget.
+Guaranteed income pilot programs are being conducted in at least 20 cities across the United States.
+The Chicago City Council votes this week on a $31 million initiative proposed by Mayor Lori Lightfoot (D) as part of her 2022 budget.
 Baltimore City has formed a committee to design a pilot program.
 And in Northern Virginia, Arlington and Alexandria announced earlier this month that they would be experimenting with guaranteed income.

 “We’ve been educated in the last four years of the success of this program,” said Albornoz, referencing the Stockton study.
 “And we’re all anxious right now to try something new, to really break this cycle of poverty in a way that’s sustainable and meaningful.”